 Tong H, Xing P, Ji ZN.
 Correlation between pre-treatment serum total blood bilirubin and unconjugated bilirubin and prognosis in patients with colorectal cancer.
 World J Gastrointest Surg 2023; In press

-Core Tip: We clarified that bilirubin levels may be used as a prognostic indicator in colorectal cancer (CRC) patients.
+Core Tip: In this study, we demonstrated that bilirubin levels may be used as a prognostic indicator in colorectal cancer (CRC) patients.
 Higher total bilirubin (TBIL) and unconjugated bilirubin levels were negatively correlated with 3-year survival in CRC patients.
 TBIL may be used as a protective prognostic indicator in patients with CRC.

 INTRODUCTION